Innovation for a new moment

 Message securely with anyone using Slack Connect DM

 To help people work in new ways, we need to make it even easier to connect with less friction.
-Our customers have told us that they want to replace email and SMS for all of the work that they do outside their organisation.
-Today, we’re announcing the ability to send secure direct messages across organisations with anyone, including those not yet on Slack.
+Our customers have told us that they want to replace email and SMS for all of the work they do outside their organization.
+Today, we’re announcing the ability to send secure direct messages across organizations with anyone, including those not yet on Slack.

 It will be an easier way to develop richer, deeper and more lasting relationships.